-The school is committed to creating and maintaining a safe learning environment for children and young people, identifying where there are child welfare concerns and taking action to address them in partnership with families and other agencies.
-This policy reflects the policies of Cheshire West's Safeguarding Children Partnership, [Cheshire West SCP](#) and is in line with [Working Together to Safeguard Children](#) and [Keeping Children Safe in Education](#)
+The Learning Trust is committed to creating and maintaining a safe learning environment for children and young people, identifying where there are child welfare concerns and taking action to address them in partnership with families and other agencies.
+This policy reflects the policies of Cheshire West's Safeguarding Children Partnership, [Cheshire West SCP](#) and is in line with [Working Together to Safeguard Children](#) and [Keeping Children Safe in Education](#); (KCSIE)

-The school will also contribute through the curriculum by developing children's understanding, awareness and promoting their resilience by providing a safe environment within schools.
+The schools in the Learning Trust will also contribute through the curriculum by developing children's understanding, awareness and promoting their resilience by providing a safe environment within schools.